New Greece Golden Visa vs. Portugal Golden Visa: Full Guide Comparison

 Portugal: investment funds offer a diversified portfolio managed by professional fund managers.
 These funds typically focus on a variety of sectors such as real estate, technology, renewable energy, and infrastructure, among others.

 Expected Annual Returns: The annual returns from these funds can vary widely, depending on the specific fund, its investment strategy, and market conditions.
-On average, these funds might yield an annual return of 3% to 7%.
+On average, these funds might yield an annual return of 5% to 10%.

 Investing in real estate for Greece Golden Visa can offer substantial rental income, particularly in high-demand areas.
 However, recent changes have restricted short-term rentals, which could impact potential income, especially in tourist-heavy regions.

 Expected Annual Rental Yield: The rental yield for Greek properties varies by location, property type, and market conditions.
-Historically, rental yields in Greece have been in the range of 4% to 8% for long-term rentals.
+Historically, rental yields in Greece have been in the range of 3% to 5% for long-term rentals.

 Risk and Stability